 - English ISEB Revision Guide: A Revision Guide for Common Entrance (ISEB Revision Guides)– A useful revision guide featuring model pupil answers, which although not always perfect, would achieve close to or actual A grades.

 - A wider range of revision materials including suitable reading material for Paper 2 literature response questions can be found here.
 Here is a selection of suitable reading books for Year 8.

 In this comprehension paper, the examiner is looking to test you on:

 - Your vocabulary skills – do you know what the words mean and can you explain their meaning in a sentence?

 - Your evidence skills.
 Can you prove your answer is correct by using a quote and explaining it?

 - Your inference skills.
 This is when the answer isn’t in the text.
 Can you work out for yourself what the answer is, even if there isn’t a quote, and give a convincing reason?

-- Can you provide answers which back up your opinions with solid evidence and create a convincing argument.
-When someone’s charged with a crime, it’s not use pointing a finger and claiming: “He did it!”
-You need solid to put forward your point, provide the evidence (proof), in the form of a quote from the text, and finally, explain how your quote proves that your point is true.
+- Can you provide answers which back up your opinions with solid evidence and create a convincing argument?
+When someone is charged with a crime, it is no use pointing a finger and claiming: “He did it!”
+You need solid grounds to put forward your point, provide the evidence (proof), in the form of a quote from the text, and finally, explain how your quote proves that your point is true.
 This process creates a convincing and believable answer.